 There are four things you need to know when prepping for your MBA interview:

-In this post I’m going to walk you through each of these items.
-When you’re finished reading this post, you will have a much better idea of how to approach, prep, and then ace the MBA interview.
+Once you understand each of these steps, you will have a much better idea of how to approach, prep, and then ace the MBA interview.
+Let’s jump right in!

 STEP 1: Know yourself.